opendatacube/datacube-explorer/CONTRIBUTING.rst

-How to contribute to ODC Explorer
+How to contribute to Dataube Explorer
 =================================

-Thank you for considering contributing to ODC Explorer!
+Thank you for considering contributing to Dataube Explorer!

 Community
 ---------